 ~Kenyon Cox, “The Classic Point of View: Six Lectures on Painting.”

-Robert continues to study design and composition, analyzing masters’ work to help his work and his students’ work become stronger.
+I continue to study design and composition, analyzing masters’ work to help my work and my students’ work become stronger.